-(a) Invert the MIXJECT system so that the vial is at the top.

-Hold the MIXJECT system firmly by the luer lock connection and syringe barrel and pull back the plunger rod slowly to draw the reconstituted TRELSTAR into the syringe while maintaining pressure on the plunger.
+(a) Immediately invert the system so that the vial is at the top and the syringe is at the bottom.
+Pull back the plunger rod slowly to draw the reconstituted TRELSTAR into the syringe while maintaining pressure on the plunger rod to ensure it does not pull back too far.

-(b) Rotate MIXJECT system so syringe is vertical.
-Remove air bubbles by expelling air into the vial but do not propel the suspension beyond the luer lock.
+(b) Remove air bubbles by expelling air into the vial but do not propel the suspension beyond the luer lock.